 The Portfolio will primarily invest, directly or indirectly (through financial derivative instruments), in equity securities listed or domiciled in the countries included in the Benchmark.
-No more than 10% of the Net Asset Value of the Portfolio will be invested in emerging markets.
-The Portfolio follows an investment strategy of purchasing and selling primarily global securities identified by quantitative stock selection models.
+No more than 10% of the Net

-The strategy is an equity long-only strategy with high volume trading in listed equities, in accordance with Numeric's proprietary quantitative models.
+Asset Value of the Portfolio will be invested in emerging market countries.
+The Portfolio follows an investment strategy of purchasing and selling primarily global securities identified by proprietary quantitative stock selection models.
+The strategy is an equity long-only strategy investing in listed equities in accordance with Numeric's proprietary quantitative models.